tudorschlanger/latex-presentation/README.md

-# `presentation.sty` – a style file to format academic presentations
+# `presentation.sty` – a file to format LaTeX presentations

 A LaTeX style file to format academic presentations (Beamer)